 Quinolinic acid is converted by the body into NAD+ (nicotinamide adenine dinucleotide), which is used in the mitochondria in the production of ATP.
 Magnesium is a co-factor in this conversion.
 (We also get niacin through our diet.)

 Your body also uses tryptophan to make the neurotransmitter serotonin.
 While we often think of serotonin as a happy molecule in the brain, it also acts as a neurotransmitter elsewhere in the body, such as in the intestines.

 The TPH2 enzyme is the limiting factor in converting tryptophan into serotonin.

-The nice graphic up above that I made about the various ways the body can convert tryptophan leaves out one potentially big player in this game – the gut microbiome.
-Your gut bacteria can also use some of the same enzymes that your body makes in order to convert tryptophan into metabolites also.
-This makes my nifty flow chart all messy. [ref]
+The graphic above shows the various ways the body can convert tryptophan, however, it leaves out one potentially big player in this game – the gut microbiome.
+Your gut bacteria can also use some of the same enzymes that your body makes in order to convert tryptophan into metabolites.
+This makes my nifty flow chart really messy. [ref]